A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

-The SSP shows complex nonlinear behaviors with the variations in ocean depth, temperature and salinity.
-The geographic coordinates identify the thermohaline structure of the ocean region, while the SST distribution directly affects the surface thermohaline gradient, which in turn has a significant effect on the upper sound speed distribution.
-To accurately estimate the SSP at target points, it is necessary to effectively align and fuse multi-sources of data, including geographic coordinates and SST, within a unified feature space to make full use of their physical complementarities.
+The SSP exhibits complex nonlinear behavior due to variations in ocean depth, temperature, and salinity.
+Geographic coordinates help identify the thermohaline structure of a given ocean region, while SST distribution directly influences the surface thermohaline gradient, significantly affecting the upper ocean sound speed distribution.
+To accurately estimate the SSP at target points, it is essential to effectively align and fuse multi-source data, such as geographic coordinates and SST, within a unified feature space, thereby leveraging their complementary physical relationships.

-\paragraph{Label Fusion Block} The label fusion block (LFB) aims to adaptively fuse the label information from both the target point and surrounding reference points.
-Specifically, the latitude and longitude coordinates and SST obtained by remote sensing are first embedded into the feature space $d_r$ through their corresponding encodings, each undergoing linear mapping followed by layer normalization:
+\paragraph{Label Fusion Block} The label fusion block (LFB) is designed to adaptively integrate label information from both the target point and its surrounding reference points.
+Specifically, the latitude-longitude coordinates and remote sensed SST data are first embedded into a feature space of dimension $d_r$ via respective encoding pathways.
+Each feature stream is processed through a linear transformation followed by layer normalization:

 where $W_{loc}\in\mathbb R^{2\times d_r}$ and $W_{sst}\in\mathbb R^{1\times d_r}$ are the linear transformation matrices that map these two types of inputs to the $d_r$-dimensional feature space, with the corresponding bias terms being $b_{loc}\in\mathbb R^{d_r}$ and $b_{sst}\in\mathbb R^{d_r}$.
-Thus, we can obtain the $d_r$-dimensional embedding feature vectors for surface remote sensing temperature and coordinate points.
+Thus, we can obtain the $d_r$ dimensional embedding feature vectors for surface remote sensing temperature and coordinate points.

-The same feature transformations are applied to the corresponding reference point data, mapping the reference point features $\left\{ \mathbf{z}_{sst}^{r,n},\mathbf{z}_{loc}^{r,n} \right\} _{n}^{N}$ into a consistent dimension.
-The aligned labels are concatenated along the sample dimension to form the fusion matrix $\mathbf{Z}^{r}\in \mathbb{R}^{N\times d_r}$.
-Subsequently, the LFB is employed to fuse the features across both the sample and feature dimensions.
-An initial fusion is performed via a learnable convolutional transformation:
+The same feature transformations are applied to the corresponding reference point data, mapping the reference point features into a consistent dimension.
+The aligned labels are concatenated along the sample dimension to form the fusion matrix $\mathbf{Z}^{r}\in \mathbb{R}^{N\times d_r}$, which is then processed through a learnable fusion transformation with instance normalization and learnable scaling/shifting parameters.
+After the transformation, we divide the fusion matrix $\mathbf{\bar{Z}}^r$ into two parts $\mathbf{\bar{Z}}_{A}^{r}, \mathbf{\bar{Z}}_{B}^{r} \in \mathbb{R}^{N\times d_r}$ and feed them to the linear gating unit GLU: